 A: Because Canvas is web-based, printing is handled through whatever Internet browser you are using.
 Sometimes you can right-click the area that you want to print and look for a message similar to “Print This Frame.”
 If the course content is an attached file, such as a Word document, you can open the document and print it from that program.

 A: By default, Canvas will send you certain alerts about important activities in your Canvas courses, like announcements created by your professor or newly issued grades, via your Rio Hondo email account.
 However, Canvas assumes that with the ability to set up custom Notifications, students are getting the alerts via the channels they prefer, such social media or cell phone text messages.
 Be sure to configure your Notifications so that you receive important alerts at the frequency you need via the channel(s) you prefer.
-Click here to access the Notification Preferences tutorial to learn how to customize your Notifications.
+Click here to access the Notification Settings tutorial to learn how to customize your Notifications.

 A: Instructors use the “Grades” page to post your grades in Canvas.
 The link to this page is located in the left-hand menu of your Canvas course.
 When you reach the “Grades” page for your course, you will see your scores on graded work only.
 You might also view in this page scoring details, comments, and rubrics.